Sanctioning Guidelines for Sexual Misconduct

 Ohio University, in accordance with the Ohio Revised Code (Chapter 2907), does not tolerate sexual violence.

 Sexual violence is a form of sexual misconduct under Ohio University policy 03.004.
 The term “sexual misconduct” includes sexual harassment, non-consensual sexual intercourse, non-consensual sexual contact, sexual exploitation, and retaliatory harassment.
-Sexual misconduct is an A-level offense under the Ohio University Student Code of Conduct – A-4e (Mental or Bodily Harm to Others – Sexual Misconduct).
+Sexual misconduct is an A-level offense under the Ohio University Student Code of Conduct – D7 (Sexual Misconduct, Relationship Violence, and Stalking).

-In accordance with the law and our institutional philosophy, Ohio University has adopted the sanctioning protocol listed below for those students who are found responsible for an A-4e violation of the Student Code of Conduct.
+In accordance with the law and our institutional philosophy, Ohio University has adopted the sanctioning protocol listed below for those students who are found responsible for a D7 violation of the Student Code of Conduct.

 There are three general questions that will be evaluated as sanctioning decisions are made.
 The appropriate sanctioning guidelines are included after each one.